Yuvraj-Singh-HIT/Orbivia/README.md

 ## 📌 Overview

 **Orbivia** is an AI-powered terrain intelligence system built for **autonomous navigation** and **off-road traversability analysis**.
-Developed as part of the **Duality AI Offroad Autonomy Segmentation Hackathon**, Orbivia showcases how synthetic data generated from **digital twin environments** can train robust semantic segmentation models that generalize to unseen real-world terrain.
+Orbivia showcases how synthetic data generated from **digital twin environments** can train robust semantic segmentation models that generalize to unseen real-world terrain.

 At its core, Orbivia uses a fine-tuned **SegFormer-B0** model to classify terrain pixels into 10 categories and provide actionable traversability decisions (GO / SLOW / STOP) — enabling safer autonomous vehicle operation in unstructured outdoor environments.